cloudfoundry/docs-bosh/content/guide/architecture/dns.md

 Because BOSH approaches the problem in a fully distributed, fault tolerant manner, the DNS server assumes it can find a copy of VM profiles on the local machine.
 The [agent](agent.md) is responsible for managing and updating the file (`/var/vcap/instance/dns/records.json`) and the DNS server reloads its host configuration whenever there are changes.

+ * Transport: Local Filesystem
+ * Security: n/a

 ### Recursors

 When the DNS server receives a query for a non-BOSH hostname, it will forward those requests to remote recursors.
 By default, the recursors configured by the operating system will be used.
 Alternatively, they can be explicitly defined when configuring the `bosh-dns` job.

+ * Transport: DNS via TCP, UDP
+ * Security: none

 ### Remote Healthiness

-In order to support limiting DNS responses to healthy IPs,
+In order to support limiting DNS responses to healthy IPs, the DNS server will attempt to communicate with its healthiness server on the remote VMs.

+ * Transport: HTTPS
+ * Authentication: Mutual TLS

 ## Additional Resources